Kenny Endo: Music

-Currently Endo has two main performing groups: The Kenny Endo Taiko Ensemble (KETE) and the Kenny Endo Contemporary Ensemble.
+Currently Endo has two main performing groups: The Taiko Center of the Pacific (formerly the Kenny Endo Taiko Ensemble aka KETE) and the Kenny Endo Contemporary Ensemble.
 The Kenny Endo Taiko Ensemble was started around 1991, and today has 3 groups: one based in Japan, one in Hawaii, and one on the mainland US.
 KETE plays mainly kumidaiko, and splits its time between performing pieces by other composers, pieces composed by Endo, and pieces composed by group members.
 The Contemporary Ensemble “performs original works combining taiko with melodic and other instruments such as koto,” and serves as Endo’s experimental group.
 Beyond just being a taiko artist, Kenny Endo is influenced by music from around the world, and these influences come out in his compositions.
-Kenny Endo has also done a lot of work as a soloist, and is known around the world for his taiko drumming.
+Kenny Endo is most well known for has collaborations as a soloist with artists of every genre and is known around the world for his ability to seamlessly weave taiko into all forms.

-Today Endo would like to continue the musical and cultural innovation he has started.
+Endo continues to stand at the vanguard of the musical and cultural innovation he started.
 His time is split between performing, composing, and teaching, and his goal is to pass on his learnings to the future generations through his school.
-In the future, Endo plans to expand his performances and collaborations with other artists.
+Endo plans to continue expanding his performances and collaborations with other artists around the world.

 Collaborations and awards

 Kenny Endo has worked with numerous artists on many distinguished projects.

 His works include, but are not limited to, opening for The Who, performing a duet with singer Bobby McFerrin, performing for Michael Jackson and Prince, as well as Princess Diana and Prince Charles.
 He has performed with the Hong Kong Philharmonic Orchestra, the Honolulu Symphony, and the Tokyo Symphony.
 Endo has recorded music for 3 films: Kayo Hatta’s “Picture Bride,” Francis Ford Coppola’s “Apocalypse Now,” and James Cameron’s “Avatar.”
 He was also featured in the PBS special, “The Spirit of Taiko” (2006).

 Endo has received commissions to compose and tour new music from the American Composers Forum, the McKnight Foundation, The Children's Theatre Company, the Rockefeller Foundation (MAPP), the Japan Foundation, Continental Harmony, the Freeman Foundation, Hawai`i State Foundation on Culture and the Arts, the Japanese American Cultural and Community Center, Stanford Lively Arts, and the Honolulu Mayor’s Office of Culture and the Arts.
+In 2022, Endo received the prestigious U.S. Artists Fellowship and was named a Living Treasure of Hawaii by the Hompa Hongwanji Mission of Hawaii.